wchen27/BSTracker/README.md

 As a player who wants to effectively gain trophies, I want to view relevant statistics (average damage, knockouts, etc. per game) and compare it with my performance to see if I am performing up to par with other players on the same brawler.

 ### Zehao:
-As a new Brawl Stars player, I want to rank my friends’ performance to understand how they play and who is a good player.
+As a new Brawl Stars player, I want to rank my friends’ (who are in the same club) performance to understand how they play and who is a good player.

 ### Lawrence:
 As a competitive Brawl Stars player, I want to analyze my gameplay and compare it with top players, so I can understand my strengths and weaknesses across different brawlers, maps, and game modes.
 I also want insights into the performance of my friends and teammates to evaluate if our playstyles align or if adjustments are needed to improve our synergy.
 Lastly, I want to track my own skill progression over time to see my improvement in various game metrics, such as damage dealt, knockouts, and win rates, which will help me make strategic decisions on which brawlers and strategies to focus on.